 Family Ties: Season Five

 At this point the former youngest member of the Keaton household, Jennifer also has some trails and tribulations to endure.
-She has developed a passion for music and forms a band with some friends.
+She has developed a passion for music and formed a band with some friends.
 She tries to get Alex to book them for a gig at his college for a reunion with the usual comical mishaps ensuing.
 She has also discovered boys and tries to keep a boyfriend by acting dumb; something that rapidly begins to irk her.
 She has to find out that the only relationship worth having is one that is based on being yourself.
-As a new teenager Jennifer is constantly trying to fit in and goes so far as to ask for Mallory’s help.
+As a new teenager, Jennifer is constantly trying to fit in and goes so far as to ask for Mallory’s help.
 This results in Jennifer becoming a valley girl stereotype and forcing her to reevaluate her image and new friends.
 One episode that is delightfully dated is when the Keaton’s get a new home computer; for educational purposes only of course.
-Some of the story lines take a far more dramatic slant than usual for a family comedy.
-When Alex’s best friend Greg (Brian McNamara) dies in an accident he is devastated.
+Some of the storylines take a far more dramatic slant than usual for a family comedy.
+When Alex’s best friend Greg (Brian McNamara) dies in an accident, he is devastated.
 This story took two episodes to unfold and it gave Fox a chance to expand his range with a more dramatic part.
-Alex begins to spiral into depression resulting in his parents urging him to seek professional help in coping.
-In all there are six sets of double episodes in this season.
+Alex begins to spiral into a depression resulting in his parents urging him to seek professional help in coping.
+In all, there are six sets of double episodes in this season.
 The writers were trying to deal with more intense topics and they just didn’t fit in the twenty two minute resolution category.
-Another story that warranted a two episode treatment is when Mallory wants to elope with her boyfriend Nick (Scott Valentine).
+Another story that warranted a two-episode treatment is when Mallory wants to elope with her boyfriend Nick (Scott Valentine).
 He was a bit rough around the edges for the parents and they oppose the relationship for the most part.
 The kids were not the only focus of the stories.
-In another episode Steven is asked to resurrect an old radical paper.
+In another episode, Steven is asked to resurrect an old radical paper.
 He finds that he has drifted from his radical politics of the sixties and has to reevaluate his life.
 There are enough moral dilemmas to go around in this family.
 Alex finds out that one of his professors has been falsifying data on an important paper.
 He feels obligated to bring this situation to light but it will result in the professor pulling their recommendation for a coveted award.

 This is the season of the show that brought home three Emmys.
 It is classic television that can still provide hours of entertainment for the whole family.
 There is a gag reel added as an extra that shows this cast had a lot of fun making the series.
-This translated to one of the best sit-coms around.
+This translated to one of the best sitcoms around.